apatyk/Huffman-Codec/README.md

 This program utilizes byte-level Huffman compression/decompression to decrease file size.

+The algorithm behind this codec represents symbols with varying length bit patterns based on frequency in a file to save space.
+Therefore, this codec works best on data where symbols greatly vary in frequency in a file.

 ## Usage

 The program produces `.huf` compressed archive files that can be decompressed.